Spectral Ranking: Putting It All Together

 \section{Putting It All Together}

 It is interesting to note that the journey made by our original definition through perturbation and then limiting has an independent interest.
 We started with a matrix $M$ with possibly many eigenvectors associated with the dominant eigenvalue, and we ended up with a \emph{specific} eigenvector associated with $\lambda_0$, given the boundary condition $\bm v$.
 This suggests to define in general \emph{the} spectral ranking\footnote{We remark that in social sciences and social-network analysis ``eigenvector centrality'' is often used to name collectively ranking techniques using eigenvectors (``centrality'' is the sociologist's ``ranking'').
-On the other hand, in those areas indices based on paths such as Katz's are considered to be different beasts.} associated with $M$ with boundary condition $\bm v$ as
+On the other hand, in those areas indices based on paths such as Katz's are considered to be different beasts.} of $M$ with boundary condition $\bm v$ when the dominant eigenvalue $\lambda_0$ is semisimple as